Not being able to see your patient can be due to several reasons.

 Some webcams have a privacy shield, make sure it isn't covering the camera.

 If your patient has antivirus, firewall, or parental control software installed, make sure that doxy.me is allowed to access and share their camera.

 Is their browser up to date?

 Their browser needs to be using the latest version.

 If your patient's current browser isn't working, try using a different browser.

-So if you are using a Mac with the newest Operating System, you'll need to give Chrome/Firefox access to the camera in Preferences > Privacy and Security > Camera/Microphone.
+If you are using a Mac with the newest operating system, you'll need to give Chrome/Firefox access to the camera in Preferences > Privacy and Security > Camera/Microphone.

 If you have any questions, please contact our support team.